openfl/lime.openfl.org/_docs/advanced-setup/html5.md

 ### Minification

 Adding either the `-minify` option or the `-final` option to your build command will apply more advanced minification to the generated JavaScript.
 By default, [Closure Compiler](https://developers.google.com/closure/compiler) will be used to minify, but you can specify `-yui` to use [YUI Compressor](https://yui.github.io/yuicompressor/) instead.

-Both minification tools require Java to be installed.
+**Note:** Both minification tools require a _Java JDK_ to be installed.
+A variety of vendors offer free Java OpenJDK builds that work well with Lime and OpenFL.
+If you're not sure which one to choose, a good option is [Temurin OpenJDK from Adoptium.net](https://adoptium.net/).

 ### Launch Options